Flotsam and Jetsam (band)

-Band history
+History

 1981–1986: Early days

 The group was founded in 1981 under the name Paradox by drummer Kelly David-Smith and guitarists Pete Mello and Dave Goulder, who were later joined by bassist Jason Newsted.
 Newsted had answered an advertisement that David-Smith had placed in the local newspaper, looking for a bass player.
 Newsted came to Phoenix with his band Gangster, from Michigan, on their way to California, but Gangster broke up while in Phoenix.
 David-Smith got a call from a couple of his high school friends, Mark Vasquez and Kevin Horton, looking for some people to jam with playing covers of bands such as Iron Maiden, Judas Priest, MSG, and UFO.
 The band then morphed into Dredlox together with the new recruits, and Newsted was now the main vocalist.

 David-Smith saw "A.K."
 (Eric A. Knutson) singing "The Goodbye Girl" at his high school talent show.
 In 1982, they were in the same summer school class and David-Smith asked Knutson if he wanted to audition.
 They put him on two-week probation and he later joined the band.
-Due to the provisional nature of his membership, the band referred to Knutson as "the 2 weeker."
-Ed Carlson, from another local rival band called Exodus (not to be confused with the California Bay Area thrash metal band of the same name), also joined in 1983, after Horton's departure from the band.
+Due to the provisional nature of his membership, the band referred to Knutson as "the 2 weeker".
+Ed Carlson, from another local rival band called Exodus (not to be confused with the San Francisco Bay Area thrash metal band of the same name), also joined in 1983, after Horton's departure from the band.
 The name of the band changed into The Dogz, but it did not last long.
-Eventually the band renamed itself "Flotsam and Jetsam", after writing a song inspired by a chapter (Book II, chapter 9) from J. R. R. Tolkien's The Lord of the Rings, which bore the same name.
+Eventually the band renamed itself "Flotsam and Jetsam", after writing a song inspired by a chapter (Book III, chapter 9) from J. R. R. Tolkien's The Lord of the Rings, which bore the same name.

 The band made its live debut in local clubs and in California and had the opportunity to play with bands such as Megadeth, Armored Saint, Alcatrazz, Malice, Exciter, Mercyful Fate, Riot, Autograph and Icon.
-In 1985, Mark Vasquez stepped out and 17-year-old Michael Gilbert joined the band.
-Flotsam and Jetsam released two demo tapes Iron Tears and Metal Shock in 1985.
+In 1985, Mark Vasquez stepped out and then-17-year-old Michael Gilbert joined the band.
+Flotsam and Jetsam released two demo tapes Iron Tears and Metal Shock that same year.